11. Handling Categorical Data

 ## '(150.0, inf]'], dtype='<U14')

-It is worth knowing that numpy.random.choice allows us to create a pseudorandom sample with categories picked with any probabilities:
+numpy.random.choice creates a pseudorandom sample with categories picked with given probabilities:

 np.random.seed(123)